 Personally, I have found vaginal steams to be very useful for painful periods over the years.
 My uterus sits pretty far back and is slightly tilted (I think!) and as a result old blood gets stuck up in there relatively easily.
 Unfortunately this means that with each new period, my uterus has to contract something fierce to get all this hardened and thickened old blood out, hence the painful cramping.
 What a job our uterus’ have huh?!

-So what does vag steaming involve?
+What does vaginal steaming involve?

-Basically you get naked from the waist down, wrap a blanket around you and pop a squat on a stool with a big hole in it, above a steaming brew of herbs.
+In a nutshell, you get naked from the waist down, wrap a blanket around you and pop a squat on a stool with a big hole in it, above a steaming brew of herbs.
 The herbs usually consist of rosemary, lavender, oregano and basil but can also include motherwort, mugwort, burdock leaf, calendula, yarrow and lemon balm.

 - A blanket to wrap around your waist and maybe one to drape over your shoulders

 2. You can transfer it to a bowl or keep it in the pot.
-Place the pot/bowl of water and herbs under the stool or slotted chair, or in your toilet.
+Place the pot/bowl of water and herbs under the stool or chair, or in your toilet.

-3. Cover yourself with a blanket from your waist down to the floor so that no air can get in.
+4. Cover yourself with a blanket from your waist down to the floor so that no air can get in.
 Keep your feet warm with slippers or socks, and drape the second blanket around your shoulders.

-5. It is commonly suggested that you do this before bed and then go straight to bed or do it at a time that you can lay down for an hour afterwards.
+6. It is commonly suggested that you do this before bed and then go straight to bed or do it at a time that you can lay down for an hour afterwards.

-When NOT to do a vaginal steam/precautions:
+When NOT to do a vaginal steam/precautions to take: